pgltsmn/Web-Scraping-Lab/README.md

 * .string.strip()

 ### 3. The lab
-In this lab, we will build a small program where people can submit a URL of a google play search, using web scraping we will display the app with the highest rating.
+In this lab, we will build a program where people can submit a URL of a google play search, using web scraping we will display the app with the highest rating.